matplo/playground/pgplot_compile.md

 ### compile ONE target - named example - depends on example.f

+- see https://github.com/matplo/playground/tree/main/pgplot for all the example makefiles (get one and rename to `makefile` for make without argument to work or run `makefile -f <makefile>`)

 ```
 TARGET = example
 # note: you can set the PGPLOT_DIR environment variable to the location of the PGPLOT library